 Our globally recognized faculty, including Martin Venezky, Sara Dean, and Paul Montgomery, encourage you to experiment and find applications for your research and work outside the classroom.
 As you prepare a portfolio of work for an end-of-year exhibition and publication project, you’ll get constant feedback from core faculty and visiting designers.
 Recent visitors include Extrapolation Factory, Experimental Jetset, Tim Parsons, and Future Farmers.

 Chair Jon Sueda has practiced design everywhere from Honolulu to Holland.
-He’s the founder of Stripe, a design studio based in San Francisco that specializes in printed material, identity, and exhibition work.
-Prior to joining the graduate program, he served as the director of design at CCA’s Wattis Institute for Contemporary Arts.
+He’s the founder of Stripe, a design studio based in the Bay Area that specializes in printed material, identity, and exhibition work.
+Before joining the graduate program, he served as the director of design at CCA’s Wattis Institute for Contemporary Arts.
 Additionally, Sueda has exhibited at École des Beaux-Arts, Architecture Association, Galerie de Multiples, and the New Museum.
 In 2017, he was elected a member of the Alliance Graphique Internationale

 Many students and career-changers are interested in hybrid practices and want to remain competitive and nimble in today’s market.
 To support these goals, our program provides several degree options.
 The two- and three-year degrees are centered on rigorous design investigation that culminates with a year-long thesis and final body of work.
 Our dual degree with MBA in Design Strategy is a three-year degree that incorporates courses from both programs.